exasol/release-droid/doc/user_guide/user_guide.md

 ## Debugging

 If you need to debug RD, you can adjust the Java log level in file `src/main/resources/logging.properties`.
 The default level used by release droid is `INFO`.

+## Troubleshooting

+### Redoing a Release

+While making a new release instead of redoing a release, sometimes you can be forced to.
+E.g. in cases where people depend on a certain version that later turns out to be incomplete.
+In such cases:

+1. Remove all deployed artifacts from the platforms by hand (e.g. GH release and tag)
+2. Remove the local status file of the release from `~/.release-droid/state/`
+3. Restart the release